authelia/authelia/docs/content/reference/integrations/database-integrations.md

 innodb_large_prefix = ON
 ```

-#### ANSI standard time behaviours
+#### ANSI standard time behaviors

 This can be configured in the [MySQL] configuration file by setting the `explicit_defaults_for_timestamp` value to on.
-According to the [Oracle] documentation this is the default behaviour in
+According to the [Oracle] documentation this is the default behavior in
 [MySQL] [5.7](https://dev.mysql.com/doc/refman/5.7/en/server-system-variables.html#sysvar_explicit_defaults_for_timestamp)
 and [MySQL] [8.0](https://dev.mysql.com/doc/refman/8.0/en/server-system-variables.html#sysvar_explicit_defaults_for_timestamp).
-This is however not the default behaviour in
+This is however not the default behavior in
 [MariaDB](https://mariadb.com/kb/en/server-system-variables/#explicit_defaults_for_timestamp) before 10.10.

 ```cnf